-In the logistics and transportation industry, many terms are confused, especially if you don't have years of industry experience.
-One example of terms that might be confused is ‘3PL (third-party logistics provider)’ and 'freight broker.'
-Many shippers consider these the same things, however, there is a significant difference between a 3PL and a freight broker.
+Many terms are confused in the logistics and transportation industry, especially if you don't have years of industry experience.
+Examples of words that might be confused are '3PL Provider' and 'freight broker.'
+Many shippers consider these terms interchangeable; however, there is a significant difference between a 3PL and a freight broker.

-Usually, freight brokers are non-asset based.
-This means they don't own any physical equipment.
-This allows brokers have the flexibility to find whatever equipment you need to ship your freight with.
-They work with numerous freight carriers and partners so that you don't have to search for reliable carriers on your own.
+Usually, freight brokers are non-asset-based, which means they don't own any physical equipment.
+Not owning physical equipment allows them to have the flexibility to find the equipment necessary to ship their freight.
+They work with numerous freight carriers and partners, so you don't have to search for reliable carriers on your own.
 Freight brokers handle most of the communication and paperwork for you.

-A 3PL, or third-party logistics provider, is a company that provides a wide range of outsourced logistics and transportation services to businesses.
-The extensive service coverage of a 3PL includes everything from shipment tracking and dispatch to long-term supply chain management.
-3PL’s work with thousands of freight carriers, suppliers, vendors, brokers, companies, and partners, so they have the buying power and a large network of industry connections.
-This lets them perform complex operations and manage the entire logistics branch of huge companies.
+In addition, 3PL's work with thousands of freight carriers, suppliers, vendors, brokers, companies, and partners, so they have the buying power and an extensive network of industry connections.
+Thus, allowing them to perform complex operations and manage the entire logistics branch of huge companies.

-Both a 3PL and a freight broker act as a connection between the shipper and the carrier.
-However, they have different roles.
-A 3PL provides a much more extensive variety of services that just managing a particular shipment.
-Third-party logistics providers focus on building trusted, long-term relationships rather than simply executing one or two operations.
-A 3PL can help manage any volume of freight shipments, your supply chain, and any other logistics function.
+A 3PL provides a much wider variety of services than just managing a particular shipment.
+3PL providers focus on building trusted, long-term relationships rather than simply executing one or two operations.
+A 3PL can help address any volume of freight shipments, any part of a business's supply chain, and any other logistics function.

 Even understanding the difference between 3PL's and Freight Brokers can be hard to choose the right one for your business needs.
 So, let's think about your business needs and decide which one fits your business needs.